pyOpenSci/software-peer-review/software-peer-review-guide/author-guide.md

 We also will keep in touch with you, periodically checking in to ensure that package maintenance is going well and to better understand ways in which pyOpenSci can support you.

-If at any time, you need to step from maintaining your package, or you need help with maintenance, please let us know - preferably in advance.
-We will try to help you either.
+If at any time, you need to step down from maintaining your package, or you need help with maintenance, please let us know - preferably in advance.
+We will try to help you by either:

 * Find a new maintainer to take over your project (or additional maintainers to support maintenance) or
 * Sunset your package.